 Other Comments

 Petropseudes dahli mothers may actually allow her young to move from branch to branch by using her body as a bridge.
 This has never been seen in another possum.
 This species also exhibits the uncommon habit of embracing their young, which is only seen in apes.
 They are also the only marsupial ever seen utilizing termite mounds.
-(Martin, 2002)
+(Martin, 2002; Martin, 2002)

 Contributors